Legal issues during COVID-19

 If you have received an eviction notice recently or a Section 8 termination, you can find answers to questions you may have here.

-All eviction proceedings and any ongoing eviction orders are suspended statewide until further notice.
+All eviction proceedings and any ongoing eviction orders are suspended statewide until August 20.

 - This pause is called an "eviction moratorium"

 - The moratorium is on residential and commerical evictions